Knoz9/Web-InteractiveWebsite/README.md

 - **Donation Shop**: A dedicated section for in-game item purchases.
 Links lead to Discord tickets for each category.

-- **Live Server Status**: A status page that displays the server's live status, keeping players informed.
+- **Live Server Status**: A status page that displays the server's live status, player count, and even connected players.

 - **About Us**: Learn more about the server's main staff and the team behind TraktenRP.